KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 To generate the zip file, mark the items to include and fill in the export name.
 Save the export file in your local system.

-To import the zip file, log in to the source tenant, select **Catalogs** from the *Import/Export* menu and switch to the *Import* tab.
+To import a zip file, log in to the source tenant, select **Catalogs** from the *Import/Export* menu and switch to the *Import* tab.
 Click on *Browse* and choose the file previously created through the exportation.
 Uploading the file, the list of available catalogs are displayed.
 Choose the ones to be imported, decide if you want to override them or just add the missing ones and then click on *Start import*.
 Your catalogs will be created in this environment.

 .. figure:: media/image76.png